nwaughachukwuma/svelte-tap-event/readme.md

 }
 ```

-- 'click': triggered by a mouse action
+- `'click'`: triggered by a mouse action
-- 'touch': triggered by a touch action
+- `'touch'`: triggered by a touch action